zortax/hpi-vpn/readme.md

+## HPI SSH Tunnel Helper

-# This tool allows you to access internal HPI websites using a SSH tunnel.
+This tool allows you to access internal HPI websites using a SSH tunnel.

-## Build
+### Build

 **Dependencies**:
 - `sshpass`